rlespinasse/github-slug-action/SECURITY.md

 ## Reporting a Vulnerability

-You can report a Vulnerability by creating a (https://github.com/rlespinasse/github-slug-action/security/advisories)[draft security advisory] in this project.
+You can report a Vulnerability by creating a [draft security advisory](https://github.com/rlespinasse/github-slug-action/security/advisories) in this project.

 If the vulnerability is confirm, a fix will be produce and the advisory will be publish.